 The lights are turned off and it’s 7 pm.
 Flash back to the days when we were young and restless.

 With muddied hands (mama told us to stay away from the puddles but we never listened) we run to the kitchen sink without making eye contact.
 Because once we make eye contact, mama gives us that look that means we’d better be in bed in less than five.
 She asks whether we’re tired.
 “No,” we say, but we are.
 We are just too young and too proud to admit it.
 And at 7 pm, the lights go off.

 Flash forward to the days when we outgrow ourselves.

 I don’t know what to say.
 Five of us are in the room now—four standing, none sitting.
 I’m the last to shake his hand, to give him that squeeze that, when I was a teen, all the married Arab men would advise me about.

-“Walak shake my hand properly,” they tell me.
+“Walak, shake my hand properly,” they tell me.
 I’m shivering.
-It’s the winter and I’m outside without a jacket shaking a man’s hand for far too long.
+It’s winter and I’m outside without a jacket shaking a stranger’s hand for far too long.
 It’s 7 pm and it’s dark out.

 The men before me kiss his head and joke about how strong he’s become.
 Just yesterday I filled out an application to a medical school that asked what my biggest fear would be in a hospital setting.
 Giving false hope.
 Definitely.

 It’s my turn; the blinds are drawn.
 I grab his hand expecting to hear that snap when skin meets skin but his hands are soft and my grip is softer and I throw away everything those married Arab men told me on that cold winter evening.